artsy/x-react-native/talks/artsy_omakase.md

   fetched first.

-- Fetching data over the network can seem simple at first, until you try to deal with the harsh reality of dealing with software errors, connection issues, etc. Rather than getting bogged down by this in each view, deal with it once in a centralized network layer.
+- Fetching data over the network can seem simple at first, until you try to deal with the harsh reality of dealing with software errors, connection issues, etc. Rather than getting bogged down by this in each view, we get to deal with it once in a centralized network layer.

-- A centralized network layer opens up possibilities such as better and consistent caching.
+- A centralized network layer opens up possibilities such as better and consistent caching, logging, tracing etc.

 _Alternatives_: [Apollo Client][], HTTP requests